WordPress/performance/readme.txt

 License URI:       https://www.gnu.org/licenses/gpl-2.0.html
 Tags:              performance, images, javascript, site health, measurement, object caching

-Performance plugin from the WordPress Performance Team, which is a collection of standalone performance modules.
+Performance plugin from the WordPress Performance Team, which is a collection of standalone performance plugins.

 == Description ==

-The Performance Lab plugin is a collection of modules focused on enhancing performance of your site, most of which should eventually be merged into WordPress core.
-The plugin allows to individually enable and test the modules to get their benefits before they become available in WordPress core, and to provide feedback to further improve the solutions.
+The Performance Lab plugin is a collection of plugins focused on enhancing performance of your site, most of which should eventually be merged into WordPress core.
+The plugin allows to individually enable and test the plugins to get their benefits before they become available in WordPress core, and to provide feedback to further improve the solutions.

-Currently the plugin includes the following performance modules:

-* **Dominant Color Images:** Adds support to store the dominant color of newly uploaded images and create a placeholder background of that color.
-* **WebP Support Health Check:** Adds a WebP support check in Site Health status.
-* **WebP Uploads:** Creates WebP versions for new JPEG image uploads if supported by the server.
-* **Enqueued Assets Health Check:** Adds a CSS and JS resource check in Site Health status.
-* **Autoloaded Options Health Check:** Adds a check for autoloaded options in Site Health status.

 == Installation ==